Braquo

 Braquo is a French crime drama television series created by Olivier Marchal.
 It was produced by Capa Drama with the participation of Canal+ in association with Marathon Group, Be-Films and RTBF.
 Braquo was first broadcast in France from 12 October to 2 November 2009.

 The first season of Braquo established a record audience for an original production of the channel and surpassed that of many U.S. productions broadcast by the network.
 The second season started on Canal+ on 21 November 2011.
 A third and apparently final season was announced by lead actor Jean-Hugues Anglade in 2011.
 The ending of the third season, with two plot strands left unfinished, suggested a possible return.
 The series was available in the US from Hulu as of September 2013.

-The fourth - and final - season of Braquo was shot between February and June 2015 in Marseille and Paris.
+The fourth and final season of Braquo was shot from February to June 2015 in Marseille and Paris.
 It is directed by Xavier Palud and Frédéric Jardin and written by Abdel Raouf Dafri.
 It screened in France in September 2016, closely followed by a Spanish broadcast and began airing in the UK in November on FOX UK.

 The name of the series comes from the French word braquage, meaning armed robberies, particularly of banks.

 Plot

-The protagonists are four police agents in the Hauts-de-Seine area of Paris: Eddy Caplan (Jean-Hugues Anglade), Walter Morlighem (Joseph Malerba), Théo Vachewski (Nicolas Duvauchelle) and Roxanne Delgado (Karole Rocher).
-Their colleague Max Rossi (Olivier Rabourdin) is accused of criminal misconduct, and commits suicide.
+The protagonists are four police agents in the Hauts-de-Seine area of Paris: Eddy Caplan, Walter Morlighem, Théo Vachewski and Roxanne Delgado.
+Their colleague Max Rossi is accused of criminal misconduct, and commits suicide.
 His guilt is then presumed, disrupting the lives of the other four.

-The four police agents then decide to "cross the yellow line": do whatever is necessary, even breaking the law, to clear Rossi's name.
+The four police agents then decide to "cross the yellow line" and do whatever is necessary, even breaking the law, to clear Rossi's name.
 In crossing the yellow line, however, they fall under the close scrutiny of Vogel, of the police internal affairs bureau, a sworn enemy of Caplan.